NelsonGomesNeto/Competitive-Programming/Algorithms and Data Structures/README.md

   * [Serval and Rooted Tree](https://codeforces.com/contest/1153/problem/D) (Very interesting use of recursion (no DP actually needed))
   * [Paint the Tree](https://codeforces.com/contest/1241/problem/E) (NICE DP on Tree, sorting needed to choose the k best choices)
   * [Appleman and Tree](https://codeforces.com/problemset/problem/461/B) (Amazing DP on Tree, also count the number of *valid* ways with 0 black vertices and use that to count the number of ways with 1 black vertices)
+  * [Fork in the Road](https://atcoder.jp/contests/abc144/tasks/abc144_f) (Awesome Expected Value problem, dp on the expected value then test for each vertex (removing a sigle edge))

 ## Bitmask
 * #### Problems